-An amazing advantage of digital photography is the ability to take many shots and see what they look like in real time.
-Once you’ve set up your shot, take a few photos and then move around the settings and take some more.
+An amazing advantage of digital photography is the ability to take many shots and see what they look like in real-time.
+Once you’ve set up your shot, take a few photos, and then move around the settings and take some more.
 It’s better to have too many photos than not enough.
 Before you put away the equipment, check the photos on a computer to see if you achieved what you were looking for.
-Doing this can save some very valuable time in post editing.
-After you see that the photos look promising, you can download them to your computer in a way that streamline future use.
+Doing this can save some very valuable time in post-editing.
+After you see that the photos look promising, you can download them to your computer in a way that streamlines future use.

 Plan Out File Folders